mattiSPE/TCPDBench/SETUP.md

 - ln -s ../TCPD/export datasets

 ### Setup Python
-- create sym-link for 'python' to 'python3'

-Create 'master' venv for all further execution (make & abed), since the usage of 'pip' is blocked by Debian-12
+Create 'master' venv for all further execution (make & abed), since the usage of 'pip' is blocked by Debian-12 and MacOS doesn't allow 'global' symlink for 'python' which is provided by the 'venv' in addition to symlink for 'pip' as well.

 - python3 -m venv .venv && source .venv/bin/activate
 - pip install -r ./analysis/requirements.txt